amousset/php-weathermap-zabbix-plugin/README.md

 with:

-* `keyname`: The attribute you want to use to select items in the configuration. `name` refers to the item name configured in Zabbix, `key_` to the item key, `itemid` to the id
+* `keyname`: the attribute you want to use to select items in the configuration, possible values:
+** `name` refers to the graph name configured in Zabbix ** `graphid` refers to the graph is used by Zabbix
-* `hostname`: The hostname of the host you want to used
+* `hostname`: the hostname of the host you want to use
 * `graph_name`: the graph identifier (according to what you put as keyname)

 For example: